SinaKhalili/mecho/README.md

 # mecho

 mecho is _marked up_ echo.
-It's a shell function that allows you to easily print colored and formatted text to the terminal.
-It's just a simple search and replace.
+It's a shell function for printing colored and formatted text to the terminal using a simple markup.

 ## Installation